Veronikastudentuva/Thesis-Code/CodeForThesis.md

     !pip install pytesseract

+    from sqlalchemy import create_engine text
     import pytesseract
     from PIL import Image
     import matplotlib.pyplot as plt

 #2.2 Set up the template
+#the coordinates were manally found and entered based on a common pattern
+#the hazard and un number are omitted as there was little placement pattern found wwithin the various pdfs
+#the ADR is omitted because it was not included in these documents

     template = [{"key": "Product Name", "coordinates": (65, 100, 120, 110)},
     {"key": "CAS-No.", "coordinates": (70, 130, 200, 136)},